-NO… but there are studies that show higher protein diets can result in great fat loss when in a calorie deficit (and remember weight loss isn’t always fat loss).
+NO … but there are studies that show higher protein diets can result in greater fat loss when in a calorie deficit (and remember weight loss isn’t always fat loss).

 Most of us default to the term “weight loss” to describe new year's resolutions, toning up, or leaning down, but what the majority of us really want is “fat loss.”

 Muscle is the most metabolic tissue in the body, and protein feeds the muscle.
 Meaning that when you consume a serving of protein, roughly 20-25 grams of protein or more in a single sitting, you supply your body amino acids to help preserve lean muscle tissue.

 It does this by switching the body into an anabolic state, where it is primarily burning carbs and fats for fuel.

 Since your body is not burning very many amino acids for fuel, and you gave it amino acids through eating protein-rich foods, it does not need to break down your muscle tissue to find the amino acids it needs to carry out normal operating functions.
 Hence, you maintain your muscle tissue.

 The only other state your body can be in is a catabolic state.
 This state is undesirable for fat loss as in this state, your body is using more amino acids as fuel and less of carbs and fats.

 This leads to hard-earned muscle tissue being broken down into amino acids and used for fuel, and excessive carbs and fats get stored as fat for later use.

 Having a serving of protein, roughly 25-30 grams of protein or more in a single sitting, is what switches your body from the catabolic into the anabolic state.

 Which as you can see is much better for fat loss, because from a simplistic standpoint ... it’s where your body is preserving lean muscle tissue and primarily burning fats and carbs for fuel.